 If you begin your kid’s Roth IRA with a small amount, like $500, you may need to wait to buy certain funds.
 Some mutual funds have a $2,500 minimum, said John Boroff, director retirement product management at Boston-based Fidelity Investments.

-Remember, the big benefit of a Roth IRA is that whatever money you earn from your investments won’t be taxed when you withdraw it.
+Remember, the big benefit of a Roth IRA is that whatever money account holders earn from their investments won’t be taxed when they withdraw it.
 That benefit is subject to one restriction, however: The money must be held in the account for at least five years to get the full tax benefit.

 - For education expenses.
-The owner can withdraw money for college, but she will pay taxes on the earnings.
-However, there is no 10% early withdrawal penalty if the money is used for qualified education expenses (tuition, feeds, books, supplies equipment and most room and board charges).
+The owner can withdraw money for college, but they will pay taxes on the earnings.
+However, there is no 10% early withdrawal penalty if the money is used for qualified education expenses (tuition, fees, books, supplies, equipment and most room and board charges).

 - For emergencies.
 The owner of a Roth IRA can withdraw money in an emergency.
 But the withdrawal will be subject to taxes on the earnings, plus a 10% early withdrawal fee.